coreyp1/CTang/README.md

 ### Ghoti.io CUtil
 Tang makes use of another library of mine called CUtil.
 Compile and intall it following the instructions [here](https://github.com/Ghoti-io/CUtil).

+I may move this project into the Ghoti.io group in the future and have it all as one big project.

 ### Install packages
 First, the necessary packages must be installed.
 ```